Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 Wall mural--go to Women's Building page.

-Exhibited in Pennsylvania Building, 1893 Exposition.
+Exhibited in Pennsylvania State Building,

 Sarah P. Dodson was born in Philadelphia and began her first art studies under Christian Schussele at the Pennsylvania Academy of the Fine Arts after the death of her artist-father who did not encourage her interest in art.
 After studying in Paris under Evariste Vital Luminais and, later, Jules Lefebvre, she became a permanent expatriate, living in Brighton, England after 1891 and specializing in grand academic paintings on classical and biblical subjects.
-One of her well-known historical works is her large "The Signing of the Declaration of Independence" (1883).
+One of her well-known historical works is her large "The Signing of the Declaration of Independence" 1883.
 She exhibited often and turned more to landscape painting in her later years.

-Collecting Pears (c.
-1895)--
+Collecting Pears

-Inter-State Industrial Exposition 1873--
+Inter-State Industrial

-Room, Illinois Building, 1893 Exposition
+Illinois State Building, 1893 Exposition

-in the Fine Arts Palace, 1893 Exposition
+exhibited in the Illinois Room, 1893 Exposition

 Portrait of Mrs. M.W.
 Means (image unavailable)--